 The benefits of homeschooling are plentiful.
 Homeschooled children tend to be more academically successful than their peers in public school and they typically score better on standardized tests.

-Those students that are homeschooled and attend college also have a greater chance of graduating from college.
-This is usually contributed to the fact that the majority of homeschooled students have greater skills in self-motivation, time management, organization, and commitment.
+Those students who are homeschooled and attend college also have a greater chance of graduating from college.
+This is usually attributed to the fact that the majority of homeschooled students have greater skills in self-motivation, time management, organization, and commitment.

 Homeschooling can provide an environment where your child’s interests can flourish and you can tailor the curriculum to match his or her needs as he or she grows up.